Last updated on February 23rd, 2023

 Some of these platforms include:

-If you are looking to deposit BNB on Nexo, you will have to use the Binance Chain (BEP2), instead of the Binance Smart Chain (BEP20)!
+If you are looking to deposit BNB on Nexo, you will have to use the Binance Chain (BEP2), instead of the BNB Smart Chain (BEP20)!

 As such, you should only be sending cryptocurrencies to these platforms via the ERC20 network, and not the BEP20.